Preschool Marketing Strategy: Why Word-of-Mouth Still Drives Daycare Enrollment

 The Hidden Truth About Preschool Marketing

 Many childcare programs focus heavily on digital marketing—Google ads, SEO, and social media.
+Start with the free platforms that matter most — here are the 3 listing sites every preschool should claim.

 While these tools can help parents discover your school, your reputation within the community ultimately drives enrollment decisions.